Pseudo-Generalized Dynamic View Synthesis from a Video: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset.} We conduct quantitative evaluations on the NVIDIA Dynamic Scenes data~\citep{Yoon2020NovelVS} and the DyCheck iPhone data~\citep{Gao2022MonocularDV}.
 The former consists of eight dynamic scenes captured by a synchronized rig with 12 forward-facing cameras.
-Following prior work~\citep{Li2020NeuralSF, Li2022DynIBaRND}, we derive monocular videos by selecting frames at different time steps in a round robin manner.
+Following prior work~\citep{Li2022DynIBaRND}, we derive monocular videos by selecting frames at different time steps in a round robin manner.
+The resulting monocular video covers most timesteps.
+Note, this is different from the setup in~\citep{Li2020NeuralSF, Gao2021DynamicVS} where only 24 timesteps from the full video are selected.
 We evaluate novel view synthesis with respect to the remaining 11 held-out views at each time step.
 The DyCheck iPhone data contains seven dynamic scenes captured by three synchronized cameras: one hand-held moving iPhone and two stationary cameras with a large baseline.
 Following~\cite{Gao2022MonocularDV}, we evaluate on frames captured from the latter two viewpoints.

 \textbf{Preprocessing.} For the NVIDIA dynamic scenes data, we use COLMAP~\citep{schoenberger2016sfm} to estimate camera poses.
 When consistent depth (CD) is needed, we utilize dynamic video depth estimates~\citep{Zhang2021ConsistentDO}.
 For the DyCheck iPhone data, all camera poses and depths are obtained from the iPhone sensors.
 For both datasets, we compute optical flow with RAFT~\citep{Teed2020RAFTRA} and obtain a semantically-segmented dynamic mask with OneFormer~\citep{Jain2022OneFormerOT} and Segment-Anything-Model~\citep{kirillov2023segany} (see~\secref{supp sec: semantic dyn mask} for details).